Longitudinal Spin Transfer to $\Lambda$ Hyperons in Semi-Inclusive Deep Inelastic Scattering with CLAS12: Results and Discussion

 \section{Results and Discussion}

 All final results were calculated with the helicity balance method and may be accessed from the CLAS Physics Database~\cite{clasdatabase}.
 Results over the full dataset are listed in Table~\ref{table:results_overall} and results binned in $z_{p\pi^{-}}$ and $x_{F p\pi^{-}}$ are shown in Figs.~\ref{fig:results_z_ppim}-\ref{fig:results_xF_ppim} and listed in Appendix~\ref{app:Tables}.
+Uncertainties on the kinematic variables are taken as the standard deviation of the values in a given bin.

 We have extracted the longitudinal spin transfer $D_{LL'}^{\Lambda}$ to $\Lambda$ hyperons in the CFR with SIDIS events at CLAS12.
 In general, our results indicate a small positive light quark polarization in the $\Lambda$ hyperon.
 This is as one would expect for $\Lambda$s coming primarily from $u$ and $d$ quark fragmentation.
 Our results are consistent with and improve on the statistical uncertainties of previous measurements from HERMES~\cite{Airapetian_2006}, COMPASS~\cite{KANG2007106,Kang:2007bja}, and NOMAD~\cite{ASTIER20003,Naumov_2001}.
 A comparison of some of these previous measurements with the results of this work is shown in Fig.~\ref{fig:conclusions_previous_experiments}.
 In general, our results are also similar between the two different choices of polarization axis, as one would expect since $\Lambda$s from the CFR should carry away most of the momentum of the $\gamma^*$ considering the modest beam energy of our dataset.